pvoznenko/front-controller-php-example/README.md

 ## System Requirements

-To run current web server you should have [Redis](http://redis.io/) installed and at least `PHP v5.4` with `SQLite`, `cURL` and `mcrypt` (by default `mcrypt` in Mac OS X is not installed).
+To run current API server you should have [Redis](http://redis.io/) installed and at least `PHP v5.4` with `SQLite`, `cURL` and `mcrypt` (by default `mcrypt` in Mac OS X is not installed).

-## Application Configuration
+## API Server Configuration

-You can configure application through configuration file at: `config\config.php`
+You can configure API server through configuration file at: `config\config.php`

 ## Setup

-Before running application you need to install dependencies with [Composer](https://getcomposer.org/) by using following
+Before running API server you need to install dependencies with [Composer](https://getcomposer.org/) by using following
 command:

 ```
 $ composer install
 ```

-It will download all dependencies that needs for tests and create autoload file that application uses as PSR-4 Autoloader.
+It will download all dependencies that needs for tests and create autoload file that API server uses as PSR-4 Autoloader.

-Since in scope of the test task it was not recommended to use external libraries, so for application I used only Redis client library, all another dependencies only for testing (to test web server).
+Since in scope of the test task it was not recommended to use external libraries, so for API server I used only Redis client library, all another dependencies only for testing (to test API server).

-## Run Web Server
+## Run API Server

-In examples I will assume that web server runs on `http://localhost:7070/`.
+In examples I will assume that API server runs on `http://localhost:7070/`.
+The server enter point (`index.php`) is located in folder `server`.

 ### nginx

-In nginx config important that `public` folder of current project specified as `root` and `location` set on `index.php`, something like this:
+In nginx config important that `server` folder of current project specified as `root` and `location` set on `index.php`, something like this:

 ```
-root /var/www/public;
+root /var/www/server;

 location / {
     try_files $uri $uri/ /index.php;